arvindr21/generator-onsenui-phonegap/README.md

 _Note: When you open the browser, you will find `cordova.js` as a 404 resource.
 This will be resolved, when you issue a PhoneGap build._

-## Running on an emulator
+## Run on an Emulator

-I have written a few blog posts and how to setup PhoneGap/Cordova, integrate with Onsenui, issue a phonegap build and create a Native Installer.
+I have written a few blog posts on how to setup PhoneGap/Cordova, integrate with Onsenui and issue a Phonegap Build to create a native installer.
 You can start link diving from : [Onsen UI and PhoneGap – Getting Started](http://thejackalofjavascript.com/onsen-ui-and-phonegap-getting-started/)

 ### Getting To Know Yeoman